VoxSecuritatis/Blog-AI-PromptEngineering-Temperature/README.md

 ## Sample Temperature Settings and Resulting Responses

-Below are reference examples demonstrating how **temperature settings** affect LLM behavior and output style.
+- Below are reference examples demonstrating how **temperature settings** affect LLM behavior and output style. <br>
-Each file contains identical prompts run at different temperatures to illustrate tone, creativity, and precision differences.
+- Each document contains identical prompts run at different temperatures to illustrate tone, creativity, and precision differences.<br>
+- Each document contains two use cases - an educational blog article and a fiction short story<br>

 | **File Name** | **Temperature Setting** | **Description** | **Link** |
 |----------------|--------------------------|------------------|-----------|